 498/598.
 Special Topics in History.
 Credit 3 hours.
-Prerequisite: Junior standing or permission of the instructor.
+Prerequisite: Junior standing or permission of the Department Head.
 A detailed study of a topic selected by the Department Head.
 Topics and instructors will vary.
 Offered every summer term.
+May be repeated once, but the Department Head approval is required to count more than 3 hours towards the B.A. in History.